Something about being small children

 I dreamt over and over of fire,

-our cradled loves burning back into dirt,
+our cradled loves burning back into dust,

-the curling, tortured remains of houses and hills crying out:
+of houses and Himalayas crying out:

 You can never come back.

-Yet, beyond all fire, like the still waters of Band-e Amir, blue light-catchers,
+like the still waters of Band-e Amir,

 you look across at me in the flames,

-the way Afghan eyes still stare within my burning wilderness,
+the way Afghan eyes still stare

 a look of ancient purity, sorrow mixed with mercy.